RPG-IO/rpg-io/docs/configuration.md

         the correctness.
 Aliases: `tag`, `opponentTag`.
   * `level-required` - Requires following props:
     * `level` - Required player level.
 Player's level must be >= given value for the condition to be satisfied.
+  * `points-required` - Requires following props:
+    * `points` - Player's point count must be >= give value for the condition to be satisfied.

 ## Example of full configuration structure